cjohansen/cjohansen-no/resources/md/clojure-in-production-tools-deps.md

 ```

 Externalizing JVM parameters with `$JAVA_OPTS` allows us to tweak runtime
-characteristics without having to build another artifact.
-Here's an example of
+characteristics without building a new artifact.
+Here's an example of setting it
-setting it from a Kubernetes deployment descriptor to configure JMX and heap
+from a Kubernetes deployment descriptor to configure JMX and heap memory:
-memory:

 ```yaml
 containers: